aiman-al-masoud/deixiscript/docs/thesis/5-deixiscript.typ

 In most of the popular programming languages there is some kind of syntactical distinction between a conditional expression and a statement.
 For instance, in C-like languages an assignment typically uses a single equal sign and an equality-comparison uses a double equals sign.

-This is because C-like languages the general distinction between a statement and an expression is a little bit blurred, and the assignment (expression) is generally allowed to return a value (the value of the right-hand side of the assignment); hence an assignment could appear within the condition of an if-statement, and there is a need to distinguish it syntactically from a comparison.
+This extra operator is necessary because of the way C-like languages blur the distinction between an expression and a statement: they allow expressions to have side effects and they treat some "statements" like expressions.

+For instance, the assignment (which is an expression) is allowed to return a value (the value of the right-hand side of the assignment).
+This means that an assignment could appear within the condition of an if-statement, hence there is a need to distinguish it syntactically from a comparison:
-The following is an example of a conditional statement in a C-like language, the function `do_something()` will be invoked if and only if the value of the variable `x` is equal to the integer `1`:

 `if (x == 1) do_something();`

-The following is (de facto) _not_ a conditional statement in a C-like language, because the single equals denotes an assignment, and the whole assignment expression evaluates to the right-hand side (i.e. to the integer `1`).
-Any number that is not equal to `0` is considered to be "truthy", so the function `do_something()` will always (unconditionally) be executed in this case:
+The one above is an example of a conditional statement in a C-like language, `x == 1` is a comparison, so the function `do_something()` will be invoked if and only if the value of the variable `x` is equal to the integer `1`.

 `if (x = 1) do_something();`

+This second statement is (de facto) _not_ a conditional statement in a C-like language.
+The expression `x = 1` is an assignment.
+An assignment expression evaluates to the value of the right-hand side (i.e. to the integer `1`).
+Any number that is not equal to `0` is considered to be "truthy".
+Hence, the function `do_something()` will always (unconditionally) be executed.

+Some programming languages (e.g. Java) mitigate this source of errors by stipulating that only Booleans appear in the condition of an if-statement; in such languages only Booleans can be "truthy/falsy".

-However, some programming languages lack this somewhat tricky distinction, for instance: the old "GW-BASIC" dialect of the popular BASIC (Beginners' All-purpose Symbolic Instruction Code) programming language developed by Microsoft and first released in 1983.
+Some other programming languages completely lack this somewhat "tricky" distinction between the "two kinds of equal", for instance: the "GW-BASIC" dialect of the BASIC (Beginners' All-purpose Symbolic Instruction Code) programming language developed by Microsoft and first released in 1983.
 In GW-BASIC, the same symbol (a single equal sign) is used both as an assignment operator, as well as a comparison operator (depending on the syntactic context of its usage) @gwBasic.

-We think that this distinction is also mostly absent from English (e.g.: the simple sentence "it is alive" remains unchanged when embedded in the bigger complex sentence "if _it is alive_, then run away!").
+We think that this kind of distinction is also mostly absent from English (e.g.: the simple sentence "it is alive" remains unchanged when embedded in the bigger complex sentence "if _it is alive_, then run away!").

 === ASK/TELL Distinction